Institute of Management Development and Research, Pune: Campus

-The Instructional area available on the IMDR campus includes classrooms, tutorial room, library, computer centre and an auditorium with the seating capacity of 175.
+The IMDR campus includes various classrooms, tutorial room, library, a computer center, and an auditorium with the seating capacity of 175.
 The main campus has an administrative block, students' common room, canteen and other amenities, including the reprographic facility which is made available for students on the campus.
-The total built up area is over 24,000 sq feet.
+The total floor area is over 24,000 sq feet.
 There are ten residential units for the non-teaching staff and three for the teaching staff.

 Associated institutes

 The college shares its campus with Fergusson College and Jaganath Rathi Vocational Guidance and Training Institute (JRGVTI), both governed by the Deccan Education Society.
 Brihan Maharashtra College of Commerce (BMCC), established in 1943, is closely associated with Fergusson College.
-At the northern end of the campus, next to the New Academic Building, lies DES Law College.
+At the northern end of the campus, next to the New Academic Building is the DES Law College.

-The Deccan Gymkhana area of western Pune is well known for its educational institutes.
-Gokhale Institute of Politics and Economics, Marathwada College of Commerce and Symbiosis International University are other well-known colleges situated around the Hanuman Tekdi hillock that overlooks Fergusson.
+The Deccan Gymkhana area of western Pune is known for its educational institutes.
+Gokhale Institute of Politics and Economics, Marathwada College of Commerce and Symbiosis International University are other colleges situated around the Hanuman Tekdi hillock that overlooks Fergusson.
 Also located nearby are the ILS Law College, Bhandarkar Oriental Research Institute and the Agarkar Research Institute.

 Affiliation

-The All India Council for Technical Education (AICTE) and the Directorate of Technical Education (DTE) have approved IMDR's PGDM programme with an intake of 180 students.
+The All India Council for Technical Education (AICTE) and the Directorate of Technical Education (DTE) have approved IMDR's PGDM programme with an intake of 240 students.
 The institute is a member of the Association of Management Development Institutions in South Asia (AMDISA), the Confederation of Indian Industry International Chamber of Commerce (CII), the Indo-German Chamber of Commerce, the Indo-French Chamber of Commerce, and the Mahratta Chamber of Commerce, Industries and Agriculture (MCCIA).